vlstill/presentations/memics2015/pres.md

 store buffer can be flushed when the memory it writes to is already invalid

-*   write to freed dynamic memory
+*   writes to freed dynamic memory
-*   write to stack frame of function after it returns
+*   writes to stack frame of function after it returns

 . . .

-*   for the first case, we can replace `free` such that it evicts freed memory addresses from store buffers
+*   for the first case, we can replace `free` so that it evicts freed memory addresses from store buffers

 . . .

 *   for stack memory, cleanup needs to be added at the end of every function which uses stack memory